barakeel/oeis-synthesis/README.md

 Resulting programs can be inspected in the directory `src/exp/expname/search/gen/full_prog` where `gen` is a generation number.
 Running multiple instances of ``rl.sh`` on the same machine may fail.

-### Standalone OEIS checker
+### Self-learning using an external machine learner
 Go to the `src` directory and create the directories `exp` and `exp/expname`.
-In `exp/expname`, add two files: `solold` set of solutions in lisp format and `cand` a set of candidate programs in reverse reverse polish notation (e.g. "C B 1 4 5 ...") then run in the src directory:
+In `exp/expname`, add two files: `solold` set of solutions in lisp format and `cand` a set of candidate programs (the list of tokens composing the program is reversed compared `solnewgpt`).
+(e.g. on program "C B 1 4 5 ..." per line) then run in the src directory:

 ```
 sh check.sh expname